Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "...Yeah.
 I grew up in Ken Tun."
 Leemu hadn’t thought of home in years.
 Actually, he hadn’t really thought of Ken Tun as *‘home’* before, but a sudden mental image of the fountains near the commune where he’d grown up bubbled through his mind and left him feeling… sad, yes.
 But also a little angry.
 It had been a peaceful place full of peaceful people, and now it was gone.

 He thought about the biodrones and the Hierarchy.
 He **hated** them with an unending fire.
-He still did...but suddenly he didn’t want to dwell on it.
+He still did... but suddenly he didn’t want to dwell on it.
 He was here now, and he’d maybe met a new friend.
 Best to see where it took him.

 "So… I know the *idea* of a gym…" he prompted.